athanase/les-hauts-bois/doc/extend.md

 There is a lot of prefetching done for you automatically by the browser.
-When the browser encounters an anchor in your html that does not share the same domain name as the current location the browser requests, from the client OS, the IP address for this new domain.
+When the browser encounters an anchor in your html that does not share the same doMain name as the current location the browser requests, from the client OS, the IP address for this new doMain.
 The client first checks its cache and then, lacking a cached copy, makes a request from a DNS server.
 These requests happen in the background and are not meant to block the rendering of the page.